lewjc/CombiLog/README.md

 // Password for rethinkdb
 RETHINK_PASSWORD=

-// Communication port for rethindb (default 28015) RETHINK_PORT=28015
+// Communication port for rethinkdb (default 28015) RETHINK_PORT=28015

 // The port that the combilog express server will listen on.